jarossnd/jason-ross-dev-v1/blog/posts/updating-your-arch-keyring/index.md

 ---
-title: Updating your Arch Keywring
+title: Updating your Arch Keyring
 date: "2022-06-04"
 description: "I went to update my Arch system today but received errors.
-The solution was to update the Arch Keywring.
+The solution was to update the Arch keyring."
 tags: ["linux"]
 ---

 I went to update an Arch based system today that was several months outdated.
 I received the following after running `sudo pacman -Syu`:

 ```
 (237/237) checking keys in keyring